*This post is in association with BeWILDerwood

 Recently, we were invited along to BeWILDerwood’s 10th Anniversary Party where there was lots of cake, ice cream and fun!
-Since moving to Suffolk, I have always wanted to take my little one along so I’m so glad we got the chance to attend the event.
+Since moving to Suffolk, we have always planned on having a trip there so I’m thrilled that we were invited.

 BeWILDerwood is a breathtaking, treetop adventure within a large woodland area that is based on the books written by Tom Blofield, who is also the creator of the park itself.
 It offers an all-natural, outdoor playing experience for children and adults.
 Yes, adults can enjoy it too!
 Everything has been built so that adults can enjoy it with their children instead of sitting down and being a bystander.
 So, when you visit make sure you are ready to get involved with the adventure!